confluentinc/demo-application-modernization/README.md

 ## End of Application Modernization

 If you followed the steps closely, and everything went as planned, you will have migrated a simple module of a "monolith" into its own "microservice" using the Stangler Fig pattern.
-In real world this process is much more tedious and there are more considerations to take into account, but the basic principles should be consistent.
+In the real world this process is much more tedious and there are more considerations to take into account, but the basic principles should be consistent.

 ## Building new use cases with Confluent Cloud and ksqlDB

-Now that you have set your data in motion with Confluent Cloud, you can build real-time applications which would have been nearly impossible before.
+Now that you have set your data in motion with Confluent Cloud, you can build real-time applications which would have been impossible before.
 For example, in order to be able to detect an unusual activity on a customer's credit card we need to have real-time access to transactions and each customer's spending habits.
-Let's leverage the Detect Unusual Credit Card Activity [recipe](https://developer.confluent.io/tutorials/credit-card-activity/confluent.html) to build this capability with Confluent Cloud and ksqlDB.
+Let's leverage the Detect Unusual Credit Card Activity [recipe](https://developer.confluent.io/tutorials/credit-card-activity/confluent.html) to build this capability with Confluent Cloud and `ksqlDB`.

 1. Create customer stream from `postgres.bank.customers`.